Kitware/iMSTK/Docs/CodingGuide.md

 - `INFO`, Informational, notify of state changes.
 Example a file was successfully loaded
 - `WARNING`, Something failed, but the impact of the failure is not know or minimal (e.g. purely visual).
 Example: The iteration limit was exceeded
 - `SEVERE`, Something failed and will impact functionality, some parts of the program will not function correctly.
 Example: NaN was found in a calculation result, where none was ever expected
 - `FATAL`, Used by assertion, after using this level the program will not be functional at all.
-Example a nullptr was passed where not null was expeced
+Example a nullptr was passed where not null was expected

 # Error Handling

-A function that fails to do its job due to invalid input parameters or a violation of constraints should not do so silently, just prining a warning is not sufficient
+A function that fails to do its job due to invalid input parameters or a violation of constraints should not do so silently, just printing a warning is not sufficient

-Prefer to use `CHECK()` or `LOG(FATAL)` and abort in most cases, a CHECK as per glog definition is a contract, if the contract is violated the programm will not be able to execute correctly.
-There is no point in proceeding, examples here are, nullptr passed where that is not acceptable if you think that the error should not force the system to shut down, use `LOG(WARNING)` but in this case the function that failed needs to provide a method that indicates to the user that a failure occured (e.g. returning `false`).
+Prefer to use `CHECK()` or `LOG(FATAL)` and abort in most cases, a CHECK as per glog definition is a contract, if the contract is violated the program will not be able to execute correctly.
+There is no point in proceeding, examples here are, nullptr passed where that is not acceptable if you think that the error should not force the system to shut down, use `LOG(WARNING)` but in this case the function that failed needs to provide a method that indicates to the user that a failure occurred (e.g. returning `false`).
 Note that the latter will more likely cause more code to be written as now return values will have to be checked.